Sylaisha Ivy Taylor

 August 31, 2015

 While working at a charter school in Kissimmee, I noticed that the cafeteria staff was using a folding table as their checkout station.
 I figured surely they could use something much more sturdier than that.
 So every now and then I enjoy repurposing things, that’s when I stumbled across these two wooden used kiosks for $1 each.
 At first I didn’t purchase them because I thought, “what could I use them for.”
-The next day, it drove me crazy and I figured if they are still where I found them, it must be meant to…Read more
+The next day, it drove me crazy and I figured if they are still where I found them, it must be meant to be.
+So…Read more

 June 21, 2016